Brownie (folklore): Bwbach

 The Welsh name for a brownie is Bwbach (/cy/).
 Like brownies, Bwbachod are said to have violent tempers if angered.
 The twelfth-century Welsh historian Gerald of Wales records how a Bwbach inflicted havoc and mischief upon a certain household that had angered him.
 The 19th-century folklorist Wirt Sikes describes the Bwbach as a "good-natured goblin" who performs chores for Welsh maids.
 He states that, right before she goes to bed, the maid must sweep the kitchen and make a fire in the fireplace and set a churn filled with cream by the fire with a fresh bowl of cream next to it.
 The next morning, "if she is in luck", she will find the bowl of cream had been drunk and the cream in the churn has been dashed.

-Sikes goes on to explain that, in addition to being a household spirit, the Bwbach is also the name for a terrifying phantom believed to sweep people away on gusts of air.
+Sikes explains that, in addition to being a household spirit, the Bwbach is also the name for a terrifying phantom believed to sweep people away on gusts of air.
 The Bwbach is said to do this on the behalf of spirits of the restless dead, who cannot sleep because of the presence of hidden treasure.
 When these spirits fail to succeed in persuading a living mortal to remove the treasure, they have the Bwbach whisk the person away instead.
 Briggs notes that this other aspect of the Bwbach's activities makes it much more closely resemble the Irish Phooka.

 John Rhys, a Welsh scholar of Celtic culture and folklore, records a story from Monmouthshire in his 1901 book Celtic Folklore about a young maid suspected of having fairy blood, who left a bowl of cream at the bottom of the stairs every night for a Bwbach.
 One night, as a prank, she filled the bowl with stale urine.
 The Bwbach attacked her, but she screamed and the Bwbach was forced to flee to the neighboring farm of Hafod y Ynys.
 A girl there fed him well and he did her spinning for her, but she wanted to know his name, which he refused to tell.

 Then, one day when she pretended to be out, she heard him singing his name, Gwarwyn-a-throt, so he left and went to another farm, where he became close friends with the manservant, whose name was Moses.
 After Moses was killed in the Battle of Bosworth Field, Gwarwyn-a-throt began behaving like a boggart, wreaking havoc across the whole town.
-An old wise man, however, managed to summon him and banish him to the Red Sea.
+An old wise man, managed to summon him and banish him to the Red Sea.
 Elements of this story recur throughout other brownie stories.